VMedia

-VMedia Inc. is a Canadian telecommunications company and broadcast distribution provider.
+VMedia is a Canadian telecommunications and broadcast distribution provider.

 It offers VoIP telephone and home security services across Canada; DSL and cable Internet in Ontario, Quebec, Manitoba, Saskatchewan, Alberta, and British Columbia; and IPTV television service in Ontario, Quebec, Alberta and British Columbia.

+Originally an independent company incorporated as VMedia Inc., the company was acquired by Quebecor in 2022, and its operations were transferred to Quebecor's Freedom Mobile subsidiary in 2025.
+While the VMedia brand remains active, Freedom has also launched white-label versions of VMedia's TV and Internet services under its own brand.

 History

 VMedia officially launched on March 26, 2013.
 Following the launch of its IPTV television service in Ontario, the company announced in 2016 that its intention is to expand service to Quebec, Alberta and British Columbia in the future.
 On May 31, 2016, VMedia formally launched IPTV service in parts of Quebec, and British Columbia and Alberta on June 22, 2016.

-In July 2022, VMedia was quietly acquired by Quebecois conglomerate Quebecor.
-The purchase was not publicized until after its CRTC approval and completion; Quebecor operates the incumbent telecom provider Vidéotron in Quebec, and saw the acquisition, alongside its proposed acquisition of wireless carrier Freedom Mobile, as part of a long-term strategy to expand its operations nationally to compete with Bell, Rogers, and Telus.
+In July 2022, VMedia was quietly acquired by Canadian conglomerate Quebecor.
+The purchase was not publicized until after its CRTC approval and completion; Quebecor operates the incumbent telecom provider Vidéotron in Quebec, and saw the acquisition, alongside its acquisition of wireless carrier Freedom Mobile in April 2023, as part of a long-term strategy to expand its operations nationally to compete with Bell, Rogers, and Telus.

+In September 2022, Quebecor transferred the ownership of VMedia to its subsidiary Vidéotron.

+In December 2024, the CRTC approved an application to transfer VMedia and its assets to Freedom Mobile, ultimately leading to the winding down of the company.
+In January 2025, the transfer was completed, and the company was dissolved.